Types of Degrees Polysomnography Majors Are Getting

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||11.9%|

 Online Polysomnography Programs

-In the 2019-2020 academic year, 33 schools offered some type of polysomnography program.
+In 2019-2020, 33 schools offered a polysomnography program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Certificate (2-4 Years)||0||0|

 |Doctor’s Degree (Other)||0||0|

 The median salary for a polysomnography grad is $47,450 per year.
 This is based on the weighted average of the most common careers associated with the major.